finefim/data_analytics_portfolio/dashboards/README.md

 ---

 ## Final Thoughts
+Implementing structured data pipelines and BI dashboards marked a significant step toward digitalization for the company.
+Despite the simplicity of the queries and dashboards, the process of integrating, cleaning, and structuring raw business data presented substantial challenges.
-This project showcases **how BI tools like Looker, combined with strong ETL pipelines, can transform raw data into valuable business insights**.
+This project demonstrates **how Looker, combined with a well-designed ETL pipeline, can transform unstructured data into actionable business insights, supporting strategic decision-making and operational efficiency**.